frank-f-trafton/pile_base/README_pile_schema.md

 **Notes:**

-* On success Handlers *must* return boolean true, not just a value that evaluates to true.
+* On success, Handlers *must* return boolean true, not just a value that evaluates to true.
 This helps weed out functions that have been incorrectly assigned as Handlers.

 * When a Handler is called on a metatable, `k` is nil, since it didn't originate from a table key.